mikeerickson/nptemplating-docs/docs/templating-basics/template-anatomy.md

 ---

 # Template Anatomy
-`np.Templating` template use format called [Frontmatter](https://jekyllrb.com/docs/front-matter/) which is commonly found in blogging platforms which utilizes templates to render dynamic content and is a great fit for the way NotePlan integrates normal note taking features, but infuses a robust calendaring system.
+The `np.Templating` template uses a format called [Frontmatter](https://jekyllrb.com/docs/front-matter/) commonly found in blogging platforms that utilize templates to render dynamic content.
+It is a great fit for the way NotePlan integrates normal note taking features, but infuses a robust calendaring system.

 ### Template Configuration
-There are two parts to a NotePlan template, template attributes, and template body.
+There are two parts to a NotePlan template: template attributes and template body.

 ![NotePlan Event](/img/noteplan-default-template.png)

 `attributes` - The attribute section is between open `---` and closing `---` tags.
 The attributes will have at least two properties `title` and `type`.
 NotePlan will display the frontmatter attributes in an alternate tint color

-`body` - The remainder of template, after the second delimiter line`---` is the template content and will be use when template is rendered.
+`body` - The remainder of template, after the second delimiter line`---`, is the template content and will be used when the template is rendered.

 **Example**